How to Make a Simple Hawaiian Loco Moco Recipe at Home

 • That’s it!
 Perfect sticky rice every single time.

 You can also use an Instant Pot if you have one.
-We’ve done that a few times and I like the way the rice turns out.
-It’s sticky and it has a nice flavor to it.
+We’ve done that a few times, and I like the way the rice turns out.
+It’s sticky and has a nice flavor.

-Plus, you can use this same rice recipe for a bunch of different Hawaii foods, including other Hawaiian breakfast recipes like Spam and Eggs or Portuguese Sausage.
+You can also use this same rice recipe for a variety of different Hawaii foods, including other Hawaiian breakfast recipes like Spam and Eggs or Portuguese Sausage.

-Rice is a big part of Hawaiian cooking.
+Rice is a big part of Hawaiian cooking and essential in a traditional Loco Moco recipe.

 Top Questions About Loco Moco